 English Bass, Thomas Bennett, began singing as a chorister at Christ Church Cathedral, Oxford under Stephen Darlington.
 Thomas returned to Christ Church as a choral scholar whilst reading music at the University of Oxford.
-He is currently studying in Royal Academy Opera, where he is taught by Kate Paterson and Jonathan Papp.
-He is fortunate to be supported by the Alfred Alexander Trust and the Lucille Graham Trust.
+He is currently studying with Royal Academy Opera, where he is taught by Kate Paterson and Jonathan Papp.
+He is fortunate to have received support from the Alfred Alexander Trust and the Lucille Graham Trust.
 He is currently a recipient of the Cordelia Moses Scholarship and is also supported by the Josephine Baker.
 He is a member of the prestigious Royal Academy Song Circle.

 Thomas has sung the roles of Sarastro (Magic Flute), Dr Bartolo (The Marriage of Figaro), Don Basilio (The Barber of Seville), Superintendent Budd (Albert Herring).
 He understudied the roles of Bardolph and Mr Ford in Salieri’s Falstaff for New Chamber Opera.
 He has recently given oratorio performances of Haydn’s The Creation, Bach’s St. John Passion, Handel’s Semele and Mozart’s Requiem.
 He performed in Vaughan Williams’ Serenade to Music with the City of Birmingham Symphony Orchestra live on BBC Radio 3.

 More recently, he has sung the roles of Luka (The Bear) for Bloomsbury Opera, Polyphemus (Acis and Galatea) for the Royal Academy of Music at the Grange, Il Commendatore (Don Giovanni) for Royal Academy Opera and Sarastro (The Magic Flute) for Cavatina Opera.